So far we have gone through the following sequence:

 Instead, it is concatenated with boot2

-to form boot
+to form boot, which

 is written to the beginning of the FreeBSD